-Wrong Declaration: If a player declares the hand without completing the objective or without forming correct sequences and/or sets, he/she is penalized with 80 points.
+Wrong Declaration: If a player declares his/her hand without completing the objective or without forming correct sequences and sets, he/she is penalized with 80 points.

-First Drop: A player gets 20 points if he/she drops out of the game on his/her very first turn without picking a card from the Open Deck.
+First Drop: A player gets 20 points if he/she drops out of the game on his/her very first turn without picking a card.

-Middle Drop: If a player drops out of the game at any time after his/her first turn, he/she gets 40 points.
+Middle Drop: If a player drops out of the game at any time after his/her first turn, he/she gets 40 points as a penalty.

 Consecutive Misses: If a player misses three consecutive turns, he/she gets a middle drop and is automatically dropped out of the game.

-Losing Players with a Valid Hand: Players who declare their combinations second and have a valid hand get 2 points.
-So, if you win a game against players who also have a valid hand, the losing players with valid hands lose by two points each.
+Losing Players with a Valid Hand: Players who declare their card combinations after one player has already declared a valid hand and have a valid hand get 2 points.
+So, if you win a game against players who also have valid hands, the losing players with valid hands lose by two points each.

 Leaving the Table: You will get a middle drop of 40 points if you leave the table after picking a card.